ckeditor/ckeditor4/tests/plugins/elementspath/manual/elementspathdraggable.md

 ----

 1. Click on element in editor.
-1. Click and drag element in elementspath
+1. Click and try to drag elements path item.

+## Expected

+Elements path items aren't draggable.

+## Unexpected

-**Expected:** Elements in element path should not be draggable.
+Elements path items are draggable.